 Foundation Aims and Activities

 The present aim of the Dr. Carlo Fleischmann-Stiftung is to support the UZH Center for Studies in the Theory and History of Photography at the Institute of Art History in promoting various initiatives to advance the study and research of photography among students, scholars, and the general public.
 The Center was established as a platform for building up an international network that promotes the study and research of photography.
-It organizes courses of study in the Theory and History of Photography at the B.A. and graduate levels (following the Bologna System).
+It organizes courses on the Theory and History of Photography for undergraduate and graduate levels.
 In addition to courses and lectures on the theory and history of photography held by tenured scholars of the Institute of Art History, numerous internationally recognized experts have taught and conducted research at the institute, as have visiting professors and visiting scholars, including Abigail Solomon-Godeau (Professor Emeritus, Department of the History of Art and Architecture, UC Santa Barbara), Shelley Rice (Arts Professor, Department of Photography & Imaging and Department of Art History, New York University), Michel Frizot (Emeritus Director of Research at the National Center for Scientific Research [CNRS], School for Advanced Studies in the Social Sciences [EHESS], Paris), and Kelley Wilder (Reader in Photographic History, De Montfort University, Leicester).
 Lectureships are offered to doctoral candidates and postdoctoral researchers in order to provide them with teaching experience and/or to help them achieve some level of institutional integration at the beginning of their career.
 In addition, "Geography of Photography," a lecture series held since 2008 that focuses on photographic cultures in Europe, the Americas, Islamic countries, and East Asia, provides a platform for international experts and artists to present their recent research.